TransUnion Rental Screening Solutions (TURSS) Privacy Notice

 • To manage access and provide security

-• To deliver a personalized Online Service experience
+• To deliver a personalized online experience

-• To display, optimize and personalize advertisements
+• To display, optimize, and personalize advertisements

 • To perform site analysis